Seal workers

 lotus-miner auth api-info --perm admin

-The Lotus Workers will need this token to connect to the Lotus Miner.
+The Lotus Workers need this token to connect to the Lotus Miner.
 For more info check the API docs.
 Write down the output so that you can use it in the next step.

 Configuring the Lotus Miner sealing capabilities

-The Lotus Miner is itself a worker and will contribute to sealing operations like any other worker.
+The Lotus Miner is itself a worker and contributes to sealing operations like any other worker.
 Depending on what phases of the sealing process you would like your workers to perform, you may choose to configure which ones the Lotus Miner will directly perform.
-This is done in the Storage
+This is done in the Storage section of the Lotus Miner’s config.toml:

 [Storage]